 Body Condition Score

-Accurate and timely determination of nutritional status of grazing animals represents a challenge for beef producers, because many variables can influence a cow's response to a given level of nutrition.
-The use of a BCS is an effective indirect method for determining nutritional status in breeding females.
+Accurate and timely determination of the nutritional status of grazing animals represents a challenge for beef producers, because many variables can influence a cow's response to a given level of nutrition.
+The use of a BCS is an effective indirect method to determine nutritional status in breeding females.
 The BCS represents a subjective assessment of body fat (or energy reserves) that is strongly related to female reproductive performance.
 BCS, and changes in BCS, appear to be more reliable indicators of nutritional status than is body weight or changes in body weight, which can vary with gut fill and pregnancy status.
 In addition, BCS can often be assessed more conveniently than body weight can be measured.
 BCS is both repeatable and accurate in experienced hands.
 It is best done through visual appraisal, reinforced by palpation of body regions most likely to demonstrate fat deposits.
 Group observations of BCS made from a distance when animals are in the pasture or paddock are less accurate than those made when animals are nearby in the pen or chute.

 BCS varies throughout the year and should be monitored regularly.
 In the 1–9 BCS system widely used in North America, the reference standard for beef females is a BCS of 5, which represents an average, moderately fleshed cow that is neither fat nor thin.
 However, the BCS for optimal female efficiency varies with breed and operation and may be higher or lower.
-In general, cows should calve when they are between condition scores 5–6 (heifers at 6–7) and then regain the weight lost at calving or gain slightly until breeding.
-It generally takes ~2 mo to gain 1 score (75–100 lb [34.1–45.5 kg]) under pasture conditions.
+In general, cows should calve when they are between condition scores 5–6 (heifers 6–7) and then regain the weight lost at calving and gain slightly until breeding.
+It generally takes ~2 mo to gain 1 score (75–100 lb [34.1–45.5 kg]) for nonlactating cows under pasture conditions.
 Care should be taken not to rely on averages, because these can mask variations that might adversely affect herd fertility.

 The BCS of females at calving can provide much information about their rebreeding prospects.
 However, assessment of BCS at this time provides a relatively short length of time in which to meet targets if cows are too thin.
-Assessment of BCS in females at breeding should provide the most accurate prediction of herd fertility because it is done just before the predictive event.
+Assessment of BCS in females at breeding should provide the most accurate prediction of herd fertility, because it is done just before the predictive event.
 The disadvantage is that there is no opportunity to correct significant shortfalls in time to affect the current breeding season.
 Assessment of BCS at the time of pregnancy checking has the advantage of not requiring a separate animal handling.
 It also allows considerable time to remedy obvious deficiencies before calving and subsequent rebreeding.
-The disadvantage is that, although it can provide clues to explain current pregnancy patterns, it is too late to remedy them.
+The disadvantage is that, although it can provide clues to explain current pregnancy patterns, it is again too late to remedy them.
 The ideal time to assign BCS to cows is ~2–3 mo precalving.
 This gives ample time to move cows to an optimal precalving BCS, because BCS at calving is highly correlated to herd fertility.
 It is best if someone other than the owner (eg, veterinarian, extension specialist, etc) does the BCS evaluation of the herd, because the owner sees the cows every day and is less likely to see changes.